Criminal Justice

 • Attend events hosted by the Office of Multicultural Affairs (OMA)

-• Explore opportunities at a Study Abroad interest meeting
+• Explore the opportunities to study abroad at a Study Abroad interest meeting

 • Attend events hosted by the International Students Association (ISA)

-Study Abroad in Oxford, Leipzig or Montevideo
+• Study Abroad for a semester in Oxford, Leipzig or Montevideo

 • Expand your cultural knowledge by taking a foreign language course